 - Reserve 10% of funding for projects supporting beginning, veteran, and socially disadvantaged farmers or ranchers.

-advocacy: Don’t Hide the Hard Work: Get ready folks, as this is my new mantra in 2017.
+advocacy: Don’t Hide the Hard Work: Get ready folks, as this is my new mantra.
 It is wonderful that markets work hard to put on lovely, comforting markets that celebrate all that is good in community food and hide the duct tape that keeps it all together, but sometimes I think we leave the market organization’s own story behind.
 In order for it to be seen as a community asset, it is important that those who use it understand that money must be raised, partnerships have to be managed, and logistical issues are constant.
 So tell the story of the market and producers in words and pictures to audiences that are interested in expanding its impacts to others nearby.
 Don’t just tell the same “product available” version week after week, month after month; mix it up and instead use your email newsletter to advocate for a single policy change or to explain the FMPP proposal process or to highlight an evolution that one of your vendors has achieved or is working on.
 For example, it may be a story about one of your vendors getting their products on grocery store shelves and share some of the steps in terms of policy changes or product development that it took to get that done.

 mobilization: • Ask your community to send out emails and tweets when legislators or other audiences need to understand how to make community food better. • Post your municipality’s public meetings and your state’s legislative schedule and invite members of your market community to attend as a group, dropping off some of FMC advocacy materials with your market information.
 That way, some of you might become information providers on food and farming issues for your legislators when necessary. • Don’t rely entirely on social media to mobilize everyone: Create a phone tree among your producers and affiliated stakeholders for when you want them to call about an issue concerning the market or production. • Offer bulleted points for people to write their own emails or letters.
 Don’t spend time creating online petitions; legislators rarely take those seriously.
-They are fine to raise awareness among a group of voters but they do little beyond that when it comes to actual policy changes.
+They are fine to raise awareness among a group of voters but do little beyond that when it comes to policy changes.

 as coalition members